ambonvik/cimba/docs/welcome.rst

 build, and install it.
 You
 will need a C build chain and the Meson build manager.
 On Linux, you can use gcc or Clang, while the recommended approach on Windows is MinGW with its gcc compiler.
-Visual Studio and MVSC should also work, but has not yet been fully tested.
 For convenience, we use the CLion integrated development environment with MinGW, gcc, and Meson built-in support on both Linux and Windows.